 The Office of Medical Services of the Department of State (MED) provides the medical clearance for most personnel and families assigned overseas.
-This includes review of any special educational needs by the Employee Consultation Service (ECS), an office of Medical Services.
+This includes review of any special educational needs by the Child and Family Program (CFP), an office of Medical Services.

-• If your child has never been evaluated, ECS may ask that a diagnostic evaluation be completed.
-Funding for the evaluation will be provided by ECS.
+- If your child has never been evaluated, CFP may ask that a diagnostic evaluation be completed.
+Funding for the evaluation will be provided by CFP.

-• If you are already overseas and you find that your child is having significant educational, emotional or behavioral issues, contact the RMO or the RMO/P and ECS.
+- If you are already overseas and you find that your child is having significant educational, emotional or behavioral issues, contact the RMO or the RMO/P and CFP.
 They may advise you to have the child evaluated at a diagnostic center near you or in the United States.
 If necessary, the Department will provide funding to obtain this service (DSSR 276.8).

 If your child has an Individual Education Plan (IEP), or is found to be eligible for the special needs allowance, MED will issue a cable authorizing the special needs allowance for services defined in the IEP (or its equivalent).

-If additional services are needed, in lieu of the school at post rate, you may be reimbursed for allowable education expenses up to the maximum rate, currently $47,900 for a school at post (DSSR 276.8).
+If additional services are needed, in lieu of the school at post rate, you may be reimbursed for allowable education expenses up to the maximum rate, currently $71,500 for a "school at post" (DSSR 276.8).
 The following documentation is required:

 All U.S. government agencies (except for the military) follow the Department of State Standardized Regula-tions for granting the education allowance (DSSR 270) to employees while posted overseas.
 You may find that these are quite generous or that there will be services not covered that will affect your family's budget.
 The following allowances apply:

-• there must be a formal IEP or equivalent prepared by a professional medical or educational expert which delineates the educational services required to provide for the child's special needs.
-For a child under age three, reimbursement will be limited to those services provided for in the
+- There must be a formal IEP or equivalent prepared by a professional medical or educational expert which delineates the educational services required to provide for the child's special needs.

 The Office of Allowances, the Office of Overseas Schools and/or the Family Liaison Office can assist families to clarify the education allowance.
-All three offices work with ECS to explore other educational options such as tutoring, homeschooling, and boarding schools for learning disabled students.
-During the bidding process or once you have been assigned, you may also want to contact the Community Liaison Office coordinator (CLO) at the U.S. embassy or consulate in that city for background information on available schools and on resources in the community.
-The CLO will be able to tell you which schools and services other American families are using.
+All three offices work with CFP to explore other educational options such as tutoring, homeschooling, and boarding schools for learning disabled students.
+During the bidding process or once you have been assigned, you may also want to contact the Office of Overseas Schools for background information on available schools and on resources in the community.
+The Regional Education Officer (REO) will be able to tell you which schools and services other American families are using.